TheThumbsupguy/game-prototypes/README.md

 # Game-Prototypes

-A collection of game prototypes as a result of the One Game a Month challenge.
+A collection of game prototypes.

 ## Jan '15 - Resolution